Incredibly Strange Wrestling: History

-Luchadores
+Characters

+ISW storylines and characters combined elements of surrealism, satire, and punk-influenced performance, blending professional wrestling with theatrical absurdity.
+Matches featured exaggerated, often grotesque personas, including Count Dante, a fast-talking martial arts motivational speaker and band frontman, and Dante the Baptist, an evolution of the character, portrayed as a born-again Christian wrestling a lion and engaging in theatrical moralistic storylines.
+Another prominent figure was El Homo Loco, a legitimately gay man expressing himself through wrestling who became a local hero in the promotion’s gay-friendly environment.
+Female performers also had prominent roles, most notably the Poontangler, who participated in storylines involving paternity disputes in which she sought to determine the fathers of her unseen illegitimate children through wrestling matches with male performers.

+Other participants in ISW included a Scientology-themed boy band called 69 Degrees (consisting of Bad Boy Corey and Dancin' Joey), which performed pop songs referencing Dianetics and was presented as deliberately antagonistic to the largely countercultural audience.
+69 Degrees acted as comic antagonists to El Homo Loco and the Cruiser, ISW’s gay tag team.
+Their storylines revolved around attempts to "convert" El Homo Loco using a so-called “dehomo-sexualizing” box, a spray-painted cardboard prop humorously credited to L. Ron Hubbard.
+When that failed, 69 Degrees showcased a series of absurdly named wrestling moves—such as the "Tom Cruise Missile" and "the $40 Million Flop", a nod to the box-office bomb that was Battlefield Earth.

-Participants in ISW included El Homo Loco, who wore a pink tutu, and the Poontangler, a female wrestler who claimed to have many illegitimate children (and fought several “paternity suit” matches).
-The ISW also featured a Scientologist boy band who would provoke the largely counterculture crowd with pop songs about Dianetics named 69 Degrees.
-Other ISW creations included The Amazing Caltiki, The Ku Klux Klown, El Borracho Gigante, Cletus "The Fetus" Kincaid, The Abortionist, El Asesino Postal, El Fisico Nuclear, R.U.R.
-2000, Anarchie, El Hijo de Executivo, Killer Kimera, Harley Racist, Vandal Drummond, La Chingona, The Inbred Abomination, Chango Loco, El Pollo Diablo, Americon Man, Libido Gigante, Macho Sasquatcho, The Mexican Viking, the lounge lizzard, L'Empereur, The Cruiser, U.S. Steele, Risa de Muerte, and Count Dante.
-Most, but not all, of these names were coined by Legend.
-The promotion also presented outlandish gimmicks, such as the Christians to the Lions match where a cross-toting, ancient Christian named Jesus Cross fought a man in a lion suit, while the Uncle N.A.M.B.L.A. vs. Lil’ Timmy match pitted a gigantic pedophile against a teenage boy.
-Dead Kennedys frontman Jello Biafra, local Shock Jock Dennis Erectus, 7 Seconds vocalist Kevin Seconds and Deadbolt and Swamp Angel bassist R.A.
-MacLean often played heel managers at ISW shows.
+Other ISW characters included The Amazing Caltiki, The Ku Klux Klown, El Borracho Gigante, Cletus "The Fetus" Kincaid, The Abortionist, El Asesino Postal, El Fisico Nuclear, R.U.R.
+2000, Anarchie, El Hijo de Executivo, Killer Kimera, Harley Racist, Vandal Drummond, La Chingona, The Inbred Abomination, Chango Loco, El Pollo Diablo, Americon Man, Libido Gigante, Macho Sasquatcho, The Mexican Viking, the lounge lizard, L'Empereur, The Cruiser, U.S. Steele, Risa de Muerte, and Count Dante.

+The promotion also staged themed matches and gimmicks.
+These included the "Christians to the Lions" match, in which a cross-carrying character named Jesus Cross wrestled an opponent in a lion costume, and the Uncle N.A.M.B.L.A. vs. Lil’ Timmy" match, which depicted a character presented as a paedophile facing a schoolboy character.

 Bands

-Notable bands who performed at ISW shows during its height in the 1990s, include Mike Watt, NOFX, The Supersuckers, The Bomboras, The Dickies, Fear, The Ghastly Ones, Legendary Invisible Men, The Queers, Demented Are Go, The Donnas, Deadbolt, Me First and the Gimme Gimmes, and The Mad Capsule Markets.
+Initially, under the influence of Johnny Legend, ISW featured Rockabilly music bands, but following a split between Legend and Angeli-Morse, Angeli-Morse took the music in a punk direction and enlisted bands like NOFX, 7 Seconds, The Dickies, and The Donnas.
+Notable bands who performed at ISW shows during its height in the 1990s include Mike Watt, The Supersuckers, The Bomboras, Fear, The Ghastly Ones, Legendary Invisible Men, The Queers, Demented Are Go, Deadbolt, Me First and the Gimme Gimmes, and The Mad Capsule Markets.